Most Trusted Complex PTSD Therapy & Rehab Treatment Center in Toronto, Ontario

-Depression frequently goes hand-in-hand with addiction and alcoholism, and is a major dual diagnosis disorder that rehabilitation centers must accommodate.
+Depression frequently goes hand-in-hand with addiction and alcoholism, and is a major dual diagnosis disorder that rehab centers in Toronto and Vaughan must accommodate.
 Many abused drugs actually depress the brain and central nervous system, causing depression on their own or making it worse when it is pre-existent.
 Chronically depressed addicts also have much higher relapse rates, and many unfortunates also attempt suicide before they can recover.

 Depression, Addiction & Treatment

 Depression encompasses a number of related mental illnesses that all fall under the category of “depressive disorders.”
 These include:

 - Major depressive disorder: One or more major depressive orders in which an individual is disinterested or cannot derive pleasure from their everyday life.

 - Seasonal affective disorder: Two or more depressive episodes that occur specifically during the autumn/winter and tend to resolve by springtime.

 - Dysthymia: Depression that is less severe than major depressive disorder, but tends to last longer (at least a few years).

 - Double Depression: Chronic dysthymia with intermittent major depressive episodes.

 - Depressive disorders can also accompany and be related to bipolar disorder, psychotic disorders and personality disorders.

 Facts & Statistics About Depression